CMS 6-12 (Primary) Program

 Our school understands the importance of physical development and the value of a good Health and Physical Education program within the school.
 From information provided by the Australian Sports Commission, it is now coming to light that young people who are physically active are healthier and fitter, are more co-ordinated and physically competent; often develop good social and people skills; develop leadership, teamwork and sound cooperative skills; work well and enjoy people’s company; learn better lifelong leisure skills and study and concentrate better.

 Each year children participate in a Physical Education program that includes activities such as ball skills, fitness activities, dance and cross country.
 These activities are complemented by curriculum in the classroom.

-The curriculum is enhanced by many excursions and incursions made by the children throughout the year particularly in the senior program.
-These include visits to museums and libraries and visits to the School by specialists and performers.
-Camps are also part of the curriculum with each Cycle attending a camp each year.
+The curriculum is enhanced by many excursions and incursions throughout the year particularly in the senior program.
+These include visits to museums and libraries and visits to the school by specialists and performers.
+Camps are also part of the curriculum with senior cycles attending a camp each year.
 This is also a compulsory part of our senior program.